Vector-valued Reproducing Kernel Banach Spaces with Group Lasso Norms: The Representer Theorem

 \section{The Representer Theorem}

 The linear representer theorem is very important in regularized learning schemes in machine learning.
-It enables us to transform the optimization problem in an infinite-dimensional space to an equivalent one in a finite-dimensional subspace.
-The representer theorem for the regularized learning schemes on RKBSs and for the minimal norm interpolations are often related \cite{Micchelli1,Argyriou,Songl^1}.
+It enables us to transform the optimization problem in an infinite-dimensional space into one in a finite-dimensional space.
+That is, the solution of the optimization problem can be represented explicitly as the finite linear combinations of the kernels centered on the training samples.
+The representer theorem for the regularized learning schemes on RKBSs and for the minimal norm interpolations are often related \cite{Argyriou,Micchelli1,Songl^1,WangXu}.